-Team Based Care: Redesigning Primary Care for the Future
+Team-Based Care: Redesigning Primary Care for the Future

 Background

-To succeed in value-based arrangements, practices are increasingly adopting provider-led, team-based care models that support whole-person, coordinated care.
+To succeed under value-based arrangements, practices are increasingly adopting provider-led, team-based care models that support whole-person, coordinated care.
 In these models, physicians, nurse practitioners, physician assistants, nurses, and medical assistants work collaboratively at the top of their license to deliver consistent, patient-centered care.
 Team-based structures enable practices to:

 • Improve efficiency and reduce bottlenecks